iamRBLM/results-summary-component/README.md

 ### Continued development

-I will keep improving my HTML and CSS skills, and learning new tricks and techniques.
+I will keep improving my HTML and CSS skills and learning new tricks and techniques.
-I will focusing specifically on mastering CSS Flexbox and Grid techniques and responsive web design.
+I will be focusing specifically on mastering CSS Flexbox and Grid techniques and responsive web design.

 ## Author